 Regular: Students whose applications are complete and who are accepted by the Graduate Admissions Committee without condition are admitted as regular graduate students.

 Conditional: In reviewing a candidate’s application, the Graduate Admissions Committee may recommend that a student be accepted on a conditional basis.
 This status is assigned to those students who are taking graduate courses, but whose applications are not yet complete.
-The letter of acceptance will contain the conditions that must be met before the student can be reclassified for regular status.
+The letter of acceptance will include the conditions that must be met before the student can be reclassified for regular status.
 No more than 6 credit hours in conditional status may be applied toward the master's degree.

 Non-degree: This status is assigned to those students who are taking graduate courses, but who have not yet applied to the Master of Business Administration Program.
 Admission as a non-degree student does not necessarily mean that the student will be accepted as a regular student when and if application is made for such status.
 No more than 6 credit hours in non-degree status may be applied toward the master’s degree.
 Admission to non-degree status requires the submission of official undergraduate transcripts.